Creating IoT Mobile Apps with Blynk

 - Blynk Cloud website (https://blynk.cloud) This is where we configure the data that will be sent

-- Workbench This is where we write the Argon could to send data
+- Workbench This is where we write the Photon 2 code to send data

 - Blynk mobile app This is where we will design the interface